liptanbiswas/katacoda/ckad-practice-challenges/observability/step4-solution.md

 `kubectl describe pod tatooine`{{execute}}

 Fix the typo in command.
-Since `command` and `args` both fields are immutable, you will need to export the pod's spec to yaml and recreate the pod.
+Since **command** or **args** both fields are immutable, you will need to export the pod's spec to yaml and recreate the pod.

 Get the yaml of pod.